SOFIA/HAWC+ Far-Infrared Polarimetric Large-Area CMZ Exploration (FIREPLACE) Survey III: Full Survey Data Set: DR2 Quality Checks

 \subsection{Variance Within DR2 Observations}

-We further test the convergence of the \textit{CRUSH} fits by computing the variance for the percentage fractional $q$ and $u$ parameters across the entire CMZ.
-The percentage fractional Stokes parameters are defined such that: $q = 100\times(Q/I); u = 100\times(U/I)$.
+We further test the convergence of the \textit{CRUSH} reduction by computing the square-root of the variance for the fractional $q$ and $u$ parameters across the entire CMZ.
+The fractional Stokes parameters (in percentage) are defined such that: $q = 100\times(Q/I); u = 100\times(U/I)$.
 We are able to compute variance maps of our observations because our observing strategy ensures that each pixel is sampled in multiple fields.
 The overlap between each field is such that an image made using every third field would have contiguous, non-redundant coverage over most of the CMZ.
-We therefore create sub-merges using every third field and for both of the $\rm\pm$30\degree\ orientations, resulting in 6 sub-merges of the FIREPLACE observations that cover the extent of the CMZ observed in DR2.
+We therefore create sub-merges using every third field and for both of the $\rm\pm$30\degree\ scan orientations, resulting in 6 sub-merges of the FIREPLACE observations that cover the extent of the CMZ observed in DR2.
 We compute the variance for each line-of-sight in our observations by treating the measurement from the full merged data set at that sky location as the ``model'' value, with each of our six data subsets being the different measurements of this ``model'' value.

-The square-root of the variance values obtained for the percentage fractional $q$ and $u$ distributions are shown in the left and middle panels of Figure \ref{fig:variance}.
+The square-root of the variance values obtained for the fractional $q$ and $u$ distributions are shown in the left and middle panels of Figure \ref{fig:variance}.
 The right panel of Figure \ref{fig:variance} displays the hitmap indicating how many of the six subsets of observations overlap with each pixel evaluated in this procedure.
-The central region of this hitmap peaks at an overlap of six, but regions towards the edge of the map exhibit less overlap because of some fields that were removed from the final set of observations due to calibration issues.
-In addition, there is less overlap towards the center of the hitmap as a result of an unobserved field.
-The number of overlapping subsets also decreases towards the edge of the distribution because of how the fields are distributed and oriented on the sky (Figure \ref{fig:scans}).
+The central region of this hitmap peaks at an overlap of six.
+The number of overlapping subsets decreases towards the edge of the map because of how the fields are distributed and oriented on the sky (Figure \ref{fig:scans}).